 Make sure your interface is user-friendly

 With a user-friendly site and easy navigation, you can reduce search time and ultimately improve satisfaction with your product or service.
 This way, you fulfill the needs of end users quickly and efficiently.
-As a result, your company receives high sales volume, develops customer loyalty, and reduces extra costs.
+As a result, your company receives a high sales volume, develops customer loyalty, and reduces extra costs.

 To compare, let's review its version for smartphones.
 A user doesn't have to swipe right and left because of the convenient menu.
 A clear, big, and easy-to-tap CTA "Find Food" is in the center to invite people to order food.

 If you want your users to take your brand seriously, then you need to be consistent.
 The color scheme of your email campaigns should match your website and advertising campaigns.
 Besides, be consistent in using fonts, coloring, heading size, buttons, spacing, style, images, and visual elements across all your communication channels.
 Make sure that the chosen website design fits your product.
 With consistent content, you can provide value and knowledge to users quickly.

 SendPulse is an excellent example of consistency.
 Its website, blog, glossary, and email campaigns use blue background, white font, and visual elements in the same style.

 Take a look at the results of assessing the speed of the desktop version of SendPulse, a marketing automation platform.

 If you want to figure out whether users are satisfied with your product, you can use surveys.
 As an option, you can conduct them on your website to get to know your customers better and offer them the right products in the future.